rmutegeki/alx-system_engineering-devops/0x00-shell_basics/README.md

-# Shell, I/O Redirections and filters
+# Shell, Basics

 Project done during the **ALX Fullstack Software Engineering Program**.
-This project aims at learning how to handle standard input and output and how to combine commands and filters with redirections in the **Shell**.
+This project aims at learning basic commands, navigation, files and directories in the **Shell**.

 ## Technologies
 * Scripts written in Bash 5.0.17(1)